Click here for your FREE

 Faulkner, Shakespeare, Dante.
 This sort of reading will benefit you in many ways.

 Then write.
 A writer writes!
 Like any other skill, you have to do it to learn it.
-You
+You can

-in its fourth edition) but you must not stop there.
+fourth edition) but you must not stop there.
 You must start writing.

 One of the best ways to direct the actual writing process is to work with a writing